 -Weakness, tiredness, or cramping in arm or leg muscles

 -Numbness and/or tingling

 -Abdominal cramping and/or bloating

 -Fainting due to low blood pressure

-The third way vitamin D effects your mineral levels is by lowering boron levels.
-Research suggests that boron has a whole host of fantastic benefits when you get enough in your diet like: healthy bones, improved wound healing, increased levels of sex steroids, increased vitamin D levels (or vitamin D deficiency prevention), improved magnesium absorption, anti-inflammatory effects, and anti-cancer effects.
+The third way vitamin D affects your mineral levels is by lowering boron levels.
+Research suggests that getting enough boron in your diet has a host of fantastic benefits, including: healthy bones, improved wound healing, increased levels of sex steroids, increased vitamin D levels (or vitamin D deficiency prevention), improved magnesium absorption, anti-inflammatory effects, and anti-cancer effects.

-All of these mineral changes that are caused by vitamin D supplementation (D2 and D3) are not exactly favorable, so if you're going to take a supplement it's good to not only understand why you're taking it but also make sure that it's going to have a positive effect on what is going on in your body.
-And there are several other ways to work to get your vitamins D levels up without actually taking a vitamin D supplement.
+All of these mineral changes caused by vitamin D supplementation (D2 and D3) are not exactly favorable.
+If you're going to take a supplement, it's good to not only understand why you're taking it but also make sure that it's going to have a positive effect on your body.
+And there are several other ways to get your vitamins D levels up without taking a supplement.

 The Thyroid Ratio